Coryneum or Stone Fruit Shot Hole Disease

-Control and treatment of Coryneum
+Control and Treatment of Coryneum

 Contents

-Which species are susceptible to Coryneum?
+Which species are sensitive to Coryneum?

-- brown-purple on apricot,
+- purple-brown on Apricot,

-- orange, red or purple on plum (3 to 5 mm in diameter),
+- orange, red, or purple on Plum (3 to 5 mm in diameter),

 Discover other Peach and Nectarine trees